vocksel/elixir/README.md

 - Type: `String`
 - Default: `Folder`

-The ROBLOX instance that will be used to replicate the folder structure.
+The ROBLOX instance that will be used to replicate the directory structure.
 Any instance can be used, but Folders are recommended.

+#### options.ignored

+- Type: `Array`

+A list of files to skip over when compiling.
+This is especially useful when using .gitignore, as that's not something normally compiled with your source code.

 #### options.engine

 - Type: `String`

-Engines, in the context of Elixir, are frameworks you can use to assist with developing your games.
-They come with their own code and require a specific directory structure to work correctly, but with the added benefit of handling run-time tasks.
+Engines are frameworks you can use to assist with developing your games.
+They come with their own code and require a specific directory structure to work correctly, but with the added benefit of making game development significantly easier.

-Note that engines have the possibility to override the options you can configure.
-For example, Nevermore needs `rbxName` set to `Nevermore` to run.
+Engines have the possibility to override the options you can configure.
+For example, Nevermore needs `options.rbxName` set to `Nevermore` to run.
 Any changes you make to that option will have no effect.

 ```lua
 elixir{